wali55/books/README.md

 2. Why we need to use the useEffect hook?
 3. Creating context and use context to share data across other components of the application.
 4. How to create a custom hook?
+5. How to use useCallback hook to fix bugs?